AaltoML/generative-inverse-heat-dissipation/README.md

 ## Evaluation

 The script "`evaluation.py`" contains code for evaluating the model with FID-scores and NLL (ELBO) values.
-For example, if you have a trained cifar-10 model trained with `configs/cifar10/default_cifar10_configs.py` and the result is in the folder `runs/cifar10/default/checkpoints-meta`, you can run the following:
+For example, if you have a trained cifar-10 model trained with `configs/cifar10/default_cifar10_configs.py` and the result is in the folder `runs/cifar10/default/checkpoints-meta`, you can run the following (checkpoint=0 refers to the last checkpoint, other checkpoints in `runs/cifar10/default/checkpoints` are numbered as 1,2,3,...):

 ### FID scores
 This assumes that you have `clean-fid` installed.